ChristinaDNguyen/Portfolio/README.md

 *Expore French Immersion Program* at the Universite du Quebec at Chicoutimi, Spring 2021, in progress

-# 2. PAPERS AND PUBLICATIONS
+# 2. PAPERS AND WRITING SAMPLES

 ## 2.1 Humanities